Epcot International Flower and Garden Festival 2024

 - Garden Rocks™ outdoor weekend concert series (Friday through Monday) featuring live performances of popular hits

 - special Garden Rocks dining packages

-There are also two scavenger hunts, the popular Egg-stravaganza scavenger hunt and the all new Spike the Honey Bee Pollen Nation Exploration scavenger hunt.
+There are also two scavenger hunts, the popular Easter Egg-stravaganza scavenger hunt and the Spike the Honey Bee Pollen Nation Exploration scavenger hunt.

-Note that the Spike the Honey Bee Pollen Nation Exploration scavenger hunt runs for the entire duration of the festival whereas the Easter Egg-stravaganza scavenger hunt only runs from March 4 to April 12.
+Note that the Spike the Honey Bee Pollen Nation Exploration scavenger hunt runs for the entire duration of the festival whereas the Egg-stravaganza scavenger hunt only runs over Easter.